PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `ModelIRPassStateScope`, and only the owners selected within that build share its lazy graph index.
 Pass IDs, policy arguments, runtime order, diagnostics identity, and all caller boundaries remain unchanged.

+The callback-bearing context composition boundary is now characterized without production changes. `AttentionRecoveryContext`, `LayoutRecoveryContext`, `LayoutAttentionQuantizedSuffixContext`, and `TerminalSliceConcatRecoveryContext` each prepend the same ModelIR/LayoutState/ diagnostics identity triple to one or three callback fields.
+Their four lowerer constructors use the main Session identities and ten exact callback objects.
+Focused contracts preserve the three callback invocation forms: argument-free cluster callbacks, the pre-Concat callback receiving ModelIR plus layout and diagnostics, and duplicate/PReLU receiving its Boolean keyword policy.
+The diagnostics-free SINet terminal context remains outside this boundary.